-River, Mountain and Valley Towns
+River, Mountain, and Valley Towns

-Country roads link small towns and quiet villages that once served as stagecoach stops.
-Others were bustling commercial hubs beside the James and Maury Rivers.
-From the historic homes of Brownsburg to the trailside hospitality of Glasgow to the scenic farms of Raphine to the sleepy charms of Fairfield and Rockbridge Baths, these communities are beautiful places to stop and stretch your legs during a drive, a paddle or a bike ride.
+Rockbridge County is dotted with inviting small towns.
+From the historic homes of Brownsburg to the trailside hospitality of Glasgow, from the scenic farms of Raphine to the sleepy charms of Fairfield and Rockbridge Baths, these communities are beautiful places to stop and stretch your legs during a drive, a paddle, or a bike ride.